bk20x/Preload/README.md

-## Proc and Macro to parse Json into tables and generate query functions for them at compile time.
+## Parse JSON arrays into key-value tables based on a defined scheme and generate accessor procs for them at compile time.

 #### Compile with `--app:lib --passL:-static`